 Home centers still sell standard outlets, but they don’t meet the current building code.
-Tamper-resistant outlets with a “TR” stamp on the face are now the standard.
+Tamper-resistant outlets with a “TR” stamp on the face are now the required.
 TR outlets have spring-loaded shutters that don’t open unless both plug prongs are inserted simultaneously.
-This lockout feature prevents kids from sticking pointed objects into the outlet.
+This lockout feature prevents children from sticking pointed objects into the outlet.
 TR outlets should be used anytime you add or replace an outlet.

 Standard Hose Bibs

 Today's exterior hose bibs require a backflow preventer (also called a vacuum breaker) to meet the current building code.
 If you’re replacing an old hose bib, we recommend buying a unit with a built-in vacuum breaker.
 The vacuum breaker is designed to prevent dirty water from being cross-contaminated with the water inside your home.

 Weather Resistant Covers

 Building code now requires "In-Use" covers that prevent water from reaching the outlet while a cord is plugged in on all exterior outlets located in a "Wet" location.
 This means if the outlet is not over a covered area such as a porch, it requires an In-Use cover.
 Older-style snap covers are still sold in stores, so make sure to purchase the correct cover for your outlet.

 Also, the outlet must have GFCI protection and be weather resistant with a “WR” stamp on the face.